📖 Get Git

 Installing Git

-Follow these steps to install Git and set up your environment:
+Follow these steps to install Git on your system:

 - Download and install Git.
 Versions are available for Windows, macOS, and Linux.